supperchong/algorithm/README.md

 > Just click the shortcut button in the `view toolbar` to

-- fresh question
+-   refresh question
 -   search question
 -   login in
 -   switch endpoint
 -   collapse all

 ![shortcut buttons](./images/shortcut.png)